 When they think well of themselves, and think and act on things that are in their control, they never feel the need to worry about the effects of external events that are beyond their control.

-Many of us worry about things beyond our control, but the Stoics believe they should use their energies to find creative solutions to problems, not spend them on the problems themselves.
+The Stoics feel we should use our energy to find creative solutions to problems, not spend it overthinking the problems themselves.

-They stress it is unproductive and irrational to worry about things beyond one’s control, especially when a person’s mind would do better with rest.
+They emphasize that it is unproductive and irrational to worry about things that are beyond our control, especially when a person’s mind would do better with rest.

-A better way to think about it is that we are all capable of a range of emotions, from unhealthy ones such as anger, fear, jealousy, and hatred, to constructive and healthy ones such as joy, love, gratitude, and the longing for justice in the world.
+A better way to look at it is that we are all capable of a wide spectrum of emotions, from unhealthy ones like anger, fear, jealousy, and hatred to healthy ones like joy, love, gratitude, and justice.